openmod/openmod-docs/content/development-guide/events/events.md

 # Events and event listeners
-Events are used to notify components about that something is happening, like when a user disconnects.
+Events are used to notify components that something is happening, like when a user disconnects.

 There are three types of events: